felipeschneider88/library-management-system-using-cockroachdb-hosted-on-rhm/README.md

-# Build a library management system using CockroachDB hosted on Red Hat Marketplace
+# Build a library management system using CockroachDB and dotnet core

+Based on the code from the [IBM library](https://github.com/IBM/library-management-system-using-cockroachdb-hosted-on-rhm)

 A library management system is software that maintains a library's records.
 It captures data specific to the books on hand, which books have been rented, late fees, member information, and more.